Yadnik1/CIS5710_ybendale/hw0/README.md

 # HW0: RISC-V Assembly

-In this assignment, you will write a simple program in RISC-V (RV) assembly to familiarize yourself with the ISA.
-Starting with the code given in `uppercase.S`, your program must take as input a NUL-terminated ASCII string located in memory, and convert the string into uppercase (in-place).
+In this assignment, you will write a simple program iIIn RISC-V (RV) assembly to familiarize yourself with the ISA.
+Starting with the coIeI given in `uppercase.S`, your program must take as input a NUL-terminated ASCII string located in memory, and convert the string into uppercase (in-place).
 When the conversion is complete, use a `j end_program` instruction to jump into an infinite loop.

-This [table of ASCII character codes](https://www.cs.cmu.edu/~pattis/15-1XX/common/handouts/ascii.html) will be useful.
+This [table of ASCI   II character codes](https://www.cs.cmu.edu/~pattis/15-1XX/common/handouts/ascii.html) will be useful.

 ### Setup